 That way, you won't get caught up in the muck and will have the clarity to tackle negotiations in a more peaceful, focused manner.

 This is especially critical if you and your spouse have children together.
 The decisions you'll need to make during your divorce will affect you and your kids for years to come.
+I can tell you as a child of divorce myself, that no truer words were spoken.
+Decisions my parents made have affected me even well into adulthood!

 Step 3 for how to settle a divorce amicably: Negotiate the terms of your divorce in good faith.